abpframework/abp/docs/en/Tutorials/Part-1.md

 using Volo.Abp.Application.Dtos;
 using Volo.Abp.Application.Services;

-namespace Acme.BookStore.Books
+namespace Acme.BookStore.Books;
-{

 public interface IBookAppService :
     ICrudAppService< //Defines CRUD methods
         BookDto, //Used to show books
         Guid, //Primary key of the book entity PagedAndSortedResultRequestDto, //Used for paging/sorting
-            CreateUpdateBookDto> //Used to create/update a book
+        CreateUpdateBookDto> //Used to create/update a book {
-    {

-    }
 }
 ````